Publication

 Engineering is a highly creative discipline.
 Every iteration of simulations or tests provides engineers with new learning on how to best refine their design, based on complex goals and constraints.
 Finding an optimum solution means being creative about what designs to evaluate and how to evaluate them.

-In particular, our main focus has been to develop deep learning models to learn from 3D data (CAD designs and simulations).
+In particular, our main focus has been to develop deep learning models to learn from 3D data such as CAD designs and simulations.
 The early adopters of our technology have found it to be a breakthrough.
-We strongly believe that the methods outlined in this article will revolutionise Engineering in a similar way that AI for facial recognition has revolutionised public security, biometric hardware authentication and synthetic media (deepfake technology).
+We strongly believe that the methods outlined in this article will revolutionise engineering in a similar way that AI for facial recognition has revolutionised public security, biometric hardware authentication and synthetic media (deepfake technology).